 Should the family and littles need a break from skiing and riding, Big White’s Adventure Centre offers a host of family-friendly off slope winter activities.
-Lace up for a skate or shoot the puck on Canada’s highest elevation outdoor rink, maintained by the cutest little Zamboni.
+Lace up for a skate or shoot the puck on Canada’s highest elevation outdoor skating rink, maintained by the cutest little Zamboni.

 Rocket down one of five snow tube lanes either solo or as a family group.
 The helpful lifties will even give you a spinning start.
 Or book a snowmobile tour (including Mini-Z snowmobile experiences for kids), dog-sledding tours, and horse-drawn sleigh rides through a winter wonderland, including a dining tour for supper in the woods.

 If you’re feeling really adventurous, climb the 60 ft Ice Tower, like I did.
 Yes, that’s me in the photo.
-At a cost of only $20, getting to the top of the tower could be one of the most exciting things you and your kids do this ski season.
+At a cost of only $20, ice climbing to the top of the tower could be one of the most exciting things you and your kids do this ski season.
 Anyone from ages 4 to 84 can climb the ice tower, if they dare.